 The ERAP application portal has reopened.
 All eligible tenants should apply.
 Click here to begin the application.

-Although no federal money is currently available for NYS ERAP, more funding may become available in the Spring, so tenants should still apply.
 While an application for ERAP is pending eviction proceedings cannot move forward.

 As of June 1, 2021, funding is available for New York City households who are behind in their rent as a result of the COVID-19 pandemic.
 Eligible households may have up to 12 months of their back rent paid and may be able to get three months of future rent, as well as other assistance.